 A health and safety system is in place.
-The health and safety representative is the owner who has attended external health and safety training.
+The health and safety representative is the manager who has attended health and safety training.
 Health and safety notices are posted on a noticeboard.
 Hazard identification forms and an up-to-date hazard register were sighted.
-Two new hazards have been identified in 2022.
 Each hazard is risk rated with controls put into place.
 Hazards are regularly monitored.
-The hazard register was last reviewed in December 2022.
-Staff incidents, hazards and risk information is reported to the owner.
-Health and safety is a regular agenda item in staff monthly meetings.
+Staff incidents, hazards and risk information is reported to the other two owners by the manager.
+Health and safety is a regular agenda item in staff two monthly meetings.
+Group text messages are also used to immediately inform staff of hazards newly identified.

-Electronic reports are completed for each incident/accident.
+Reports are completed for each incident/accident.
 Immediate actions are documented with any follow-up action(s) required, evidenced in the accident/incident forms reviewed.
 Incident and accident data is collated monthly and analysed.
 A summary is provided against each clinical indicator.
-Each event involving a resident, triggers a clinical assessment and the timely follow up by the registered nurse.
-Family/whānau are notified following incidents, unless the resident requests that they not be informed.
+Each event involving a resident, triggers a clinical assessment and the timely follow up by the manager.
+Family are notified following incidents unless the resident requests that they not be informed.

-Discussions with the owner evidenced their awareness of the requirement to notify relevant authorities in relation to essential notifications.
-There have been no Section 31 notifications required in 2022.
+Discussions with the manager evidenced their awareness of the requirement to notify relevant authorities in relation to essential notifications.
+There have been no Section 31 notifications in 2022 or 2023.
 There was one Covid 19 exposure outbreaks in July 2022.
 This was appropriately notified.